aisayyid/Employee_Management_System/README.md

   ![](images/seed.png)

   - Code to create and start server.
-Requires a connection with sql.
+Requires a connection with MySQL.
 Also additional code that requires inquirer and console.table for functionality.

   ![](images/server.png)